Nuitka/Nuitka-website/site/pages/website-manual.rst

 Recommended Way
 ===============

-Learn how to efficiently contribute to the **Nuitka** website using **Visual Studio Code** and **Dev containers**.
-You will be amazed at how easy it actually is to contribute changes in this way.
-There is a manual way for advanced users described below in the **Manual way** section.
+Learn how to contribute to the **Nuitka** website efficiently with **Visual Studio Code** and **Dev containers**.
+You will be amazed at how easy it is to contribute to changes to the **Nuitka** website in this way.
+A manual way for advanced users is described below in the `Manual way`_ section.

 Before You Start
 ----------------